All of our single origin coffees are roasted to a level of Medium. However, six of our Single Origin coffees are available in Dark Roast.

 Our “strictly hard bean” (SHB), wet processed Costa Ricans are chosen either from the Tarrazu or Tres Rios volcanic regions, which are known for producing coffees of exceptional quality.
 This coffee has high acidity, full body, and a bright, clean taste.

-ETHIOPIA YRGACHEFFE
+ETHIOPIA YIRGACHEFFE

 A washed, (wet-processed), coffee, often considered the best of the Ethiopian coffees.
 Yrgacheffe has a distinct citrus flavor that you taste immediately on the first sip.
 It is a clean, bright coffee that remains one of our favorites year after year.